Karmøy (island)

-Karmøy is an island in the northwestern part of Rogaland county, Norway.
-The island covers an area of 176.8 square kilometers (68.3 sq mi), is approximately 30 kilometers (18.6 mi) long, and up to 9 kilometers (5.6 mi) wide.
-It constitutes the main part of Karmøy Municipality, together with several smaller surrounding islands and a portion of the mainland south of Haugesund.
-Karmøy is the largest island in Rogaland and the most populous island in South Norway.
+Karmøy is an island in Karmøy Municipality in the northwestern part of Rogaland county, Norway.
+The island covers an area of 176.8 km2 and measures approximately 30 km long, and up to 9 km wide.
+It constitutes the main part of Karmøy Municipality, together with several smaller surrounding islands and a portion of the mainland east of Haugesund Municipality.
+Karmøy is the largest island in Rogaland county, the most populous island in South Norway, and the second most populous island in Norway.